mredenti/ModernCMake/slides/episodes/basic_steps.md

   ```

 <!--
+  We will encounter the term target repeatedly.
+In CMake, a target is any object given as first argument to add_executable or add_library.
+Targets are the basic atom in CMake.
+Whenever you will need to organize complex projects, think in terms of its targets and their mutual dependencies.
+The whole family of CMake commands target_* can be used to express chains of dependencies and is much more effective than keeping track of state with variables.

   All the above are built-in commands provided by CMake, part of CMake's internal implementation and one of its core commands.
 -->